variable17/office-attendance-system/README.md

 	t = datetime(y,m,d,21,0,0,0)
 	return t - a
 ```
-a is taking the current time when you log in and t is the value of datetime of at 9pm.
+a is taking the current time when someone log in and t is the value of datetime of at 9pm on a given date.
 The return value here is a timedelta object which is being used for ```PERMANENT_SESSION_LIFETIME```.

 ### Login Implementation -